AlibabaCloudDocs/oss/intl.en-US/Product Introduction/Limits.md

 -   Limits on image styles

 You can create up to 50 image styles in each bucket.
-To create more styles for a bucket, contact the[technical support](https://workorder-intl.console.aliyun.com/#/ticket/createIndex). |
+To create more styles for a bucket, contact the [technical support](https://workorder-intl.console.aliyun.com/#/ticket/createIndex). |